 Try to commit to just 3 (maximum 4) pairs of shoes otherwise your packing is going to get out of hand pretty quickly.
 If you pack the right pairs, they’ll double up for different occasions and activities.
 Just make sure all your shoes have decent arch support if you’re going to walk a lot in them (especially if you’re hefting a backpack) and good grip so you can take them on off-road adventures if you need to.

 Whatever you do, make sure you wear your shoes in back home rather than on that 12 hour wander around Hong Kong.
-You can read my post on the best shoes for travelling here.
+You can read my post on the best shoes for travelling.

 - Everyday walking shoes – I know this is a bit vague but you’ll need to choose your everyday footwear according to the weather.
 In warm weather I love my Birkenstocks – fantastically comfy and they look cool.
-In Spring weather I wear Vans or Converse, though the grip and arch support isn’t great so any alternative recommendations welcome.
-Buy Birkenstocks here.
-Buy Vans here.
+In Spring weather, I wear Vans or Converse, though the grip and arch support isn’t great so any alternative recommendations welcome.

 - Boots – If I’m travelling in autumn or winter, I pack boots.
 Unless you’re specifically going on a snow holiday, I wouldn’t bother with anything more robust than leather boots with a good sole.

 - Flip-flops – because of my unwavering commitment to Birkenstock, which come with a suede-style insole, I also have to pack a pair of flip-flops for beach trips and dodgy communal showers.
-Favourite brand: Havianas.
-Buy it here.
+Favourite brand: Havianas or Reef.

-- Ballet flats – pick a pair that can fold so you can pop them in your bag for those impromptu fancy bar stops.
-Butterly Twists and Sidekicks are perfect.
-Buy it here.
+- Foldable ballet flats – pick a pair that can fold so you can pop them in your bag for those impromptu fancy bar stops.
+Butterfly Twists and Silky Toes are perfect.